GitHubUserH01/LAC/README.md

 ### Modules

 - Motion_prediction: This contains the model trained by W-IL
-- Car_following: This contains the model trained by MA-Seq2Seq (Please first unzip the file )
+- Car_following: This contains the model trained by MA-Seq2Seq (Please first unzip the file all_model.ckpt.meta.zip)